34 presumed dead in Southern California boat fire after Coast Guard suspends search, officials confirm

 Thirty-nine people including six crew members were aboard the vessel Conception when it caught fire early Monday morning while anchored off Santa Cruz Island.

+Brown says there were multiple mayday calls that may have been conflated.
+There was an initial mayday call that may have come from The Conception "when mayday was put out and information that the person couldn't breath" could be heard.

 Five crew members jumped in the ocean and were rescued by a good Samaritan boat called "The Grape Escape."
-Surviving crew sent a mayday call around 3:30 a.m. from the rescue boat, according to USCG Capt.
+Another mayday call was sent out by surviving crew from the rescue boat, according to USCG Capt.
 Monica Rochester.

 An unidentified voice on the mayday call could be heard mentioning locked doors to the below deck where passengers were sleeping.
 Rochester explained that there were no locked doors from the sleep deck to the top deck.